 Staff worked extremely hard to learn and implement this new scheme and this has been most effective with Reception children, who had not previously learnt by the old scheme.
-Six-weekly assessments and a swift and precise catch up programme at EY/Y1 has ensured learners have stayed together as a cohesive group.
-The school expects this to pay off significantly at the end of 2023, when these children have their phonics screening check.
+Six-weekly assessments and a swift and precise catch up programme at EY/Y1 continue and are now an established and integral part of our lower school practice.